Jacques Monod: Awards and honours

 In addition to sharing a Nobel Prize, Monod was also a recipient of the Légion d'honneur and elected member of the American Academy of Arts and Sciences in 1960.
 He was elected a member of the National Academy of Sciences, the American Philosophical Society, and a Foreign Member of the Royal Society in 1968.
 The Institut Jacques Monod, funded jointly by the CNRS and the University of Paris, is one of the main centers for basic research in biology in the Paris area.
 It is headed by Michel Werner, Research Director.

 Personal life

 Monod was born in Paris to an American mother from Milwaukee, Charlotte (Sharlie) MacGregor Todd, and a French Huguenot father, Lucien Monod, who was a painter and inspired him artistically and intellectually.
 He attended the lycée at Cannes until he was 18.
-In October 1928 he started his studies in biology at the Sorbonne.
-During World War II, Monod was active in the French Resistance, eventually becoming the chief of staff of the French Forces of the Interior.
-He was a Chevalier in the Légion d'Honneur (1945) and was awarded the Croix de Guerre (1945) and the American Bronze Star Medal.
-Monod became a member of the French Communist Party after the end of the Second World War, but distanced himself from the party after the Lysenko Affair.
+In October 1928 he started his studies in biology at the University of Paris.

 In 1938 he married Odette Bruhl (d.1972).